karmine05/CTI_LocalLLM_WebScrapping/README.md

 ```
 Splitting text into chunks: 100%|██████████| 10/10 [00:00<00:00, 100.00it/s]
 Writing chunks to file: 100%|██████████| 10/10 [00:00<00:00, 100.00it/s]
-Text file content appended to vault.txt with each chunk on a separate line.
+Text file content is appended to vault.txt with each chunk on a separate line.
 MD5 hash: 09f26e4028e528a10e9f1b8c68e4074b

 Ask a question about your documents, or type 'quit' to end the chat: what is the initial access during HTML Smuggling attack ?
 Context Pulled from Documents: